dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 OR

-start ansible-playbook with variable generate_certs=true
+run ansible-playbook with variable generate_certs=true

 ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "generate_certs=true"

-P.S.S
-If you need use another port for ssh connection, you can add in server1.yml variable ssh_port.
-This port will be added to UFW. <b>Example:</b><br/>
-ssh_port : 35022

-And need add to ./inventories/groups_vars/strongswan
-ansible_port: 35022

-When ansible playbook will be started, this port will automaticaly be added to ufw rules instead of 22 port.
+P.S.S.
+When you add or edit user ipsec.service doesn't restart.
+It reread the config.
+If for some reason you need to restart ipsec.service, run ansible-playbook with ipsec_restart=true

+ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "ipsec_restart=true"